 “Seriality and Settlement: Southworth, Lippard, and The Panorama of the Monumental Grandeur of the Mississippi Valley.”
 American Literature 86: 1.
 March 2014.

 “The Captivity of Translation: The Legacy of William Barrett Marshall’s Personal Narrative.”
 International Journal of Francophone Studies, special issue, “Oceanic Routes.”
 11:4.
 2008.

 “The Art of Becoming: Sherwood Anderson, Frank Sargeson and the Grotesque Aesthetic.”
 Journal of New Zealand Literature 23:2.
 December 2005.

 “Sentimental Premonitions and Antebellum Spectacle” in Apocalypse in American Literature and Culture, ed.
 John Hay.
-Cambridge University Press (invited chapter, forthcoming, 5,000 words).
+Cambridge University Press (forthcoming, 2020).

 “‘You will observe…’: Letting Lippard Teach,” in Teaching Tainted Lit: Popular American Fiction in Today’s Classroom, ed.
 Janet G. Casey.
 University of Iowa Press, 2015.
 17-29.

 Review of Ezra Tawil, Literature, American Style: The Originality of Imitation in the Early Republic, Eighteenth-Century Fiction (forthcoming, Fall 2020).